- 1 My Failed Attempts at Dunking

 - 12 Conclusion

-The guy is a 30-year-old athlete who continually struggled with his jump.
+The guest’s name is Josh, and he’s a 30-year-old athlete who continually struggled with his jump.

 He tried many different ways to increase his vertical, but it wasn’t until lately that he finally got his victory over gravity.